Treode/store/client/DESIGN.md

 #### Skiplist Implementation

-If an appropriate skiplist library is available, the cache can be implemented as a skiplist which supports `floor` and `ceiling` operations.
+If a skiplist that supports floor and ceiling operations is available, the cache can be implemented using that.
 The cache is then a single-level map and has the following type:

-    table : key : (Long.Max - ValueTime) -> (value, read-time)
+    (table, key, (Long.Max - ValueTime)) -> (value, read-time)

 Here is an example of a [skiplist](https://github.com/sepeth/python-skiplist) library in Python, though it does not support floor and ceiling operations.